microbit-foundation/python-editor-v3/README.md

 _This project is an alpha version of the next major version of the editor.
 The currently supported micro:bit Python editor is available at https://python.microbit.org/ and its source code can be found in GitHub at https://github.com/bbcmicrobit/PythonEditor._

+For more background about how this editor relates to the original Python Editor project, see [this explanation](https://github.com/bbcmicrobit/PythonEditor/issues/391).

 This project is a web-based code editor that targets the [MicroPython](https://micropython.org) version of the [Python programming language](http://python.org/).

 Code written with this editor is expected to run on the [BBC micro:bit device](https://microbit.org).